AndriyAndriyovuch/cute_alert_rails/README.md

 	}
 }
 ```
-3. Add this to youe button:
+3. Add this to your button:
 ```
 <div  data-controller="cutealert">
 	<%=  form_with  url:  add_product_in_cart_path(product)  do  |f|  %>